phinixplus/docs/source/cpu/intro.typ

 #figure(table(columns: (1fr, 2fr),
 	table.header([Feature], [Justification]),
 	[Dual register files. #footnote[As mentioned prior in relation to the m68k.]
-	(The separation of data and address registers.)], [The separation of the register files allows for a trivial auto-increment operation, removing the need for special hardware for the stack and other pointers.
-This feature also allows for two independent operations to be executed in parallel if the implementation supports it.],
+	(The separation of  the registers into data and address register files.)], [Allows for a trivial auto-increment operation, removing the need for special hardware for the stack and other pointers.
+This feature also allows for two independent operations to be executed in parallel with little increase to the size of the implementation.],

 	[Condition codes register file.
 (The ability to use any single-bit "flag" for any purpose.)],